dBankCore/steem/doc/building.md

         python3-jinja2

-The Boost provided in the Ubuntu 14.04 package manager (Boost 1.55) is too old.
-Steem requires Boost 1.58 (as in Ubuntu 16.04) and works with versions up to 1.60 (including).
+The Boost provided in the Ubuntu 14.04 package manager (Boost 1.55) is too old. dPay requires Boost 1.58 (as in Ubuntu 16.04) and works with versions up to 1.60 (including).
-So building Steem on Ubuntu 14.04 requires downloading and installing a more recent version of Boost.
+So building dPay on Ubuntu 14.04 requires downloading and installing a more recent version of Boost.

-According to [this mailing list post](http://boost.2283326.n4.nabble.com/1-58-1-bugfix-release-necessary-td4674686.html), Boost 1.58 is not compatible with gcc 4.8 (the default C++ compiler for Ubuntu 14.04) when compiling in C++11 mode (which Steem does).
+According to [this mailing list post](http://boost.2283326.n4.nabble.com/1-58-1-bugfix-release-necessary-td4674686.html), Boost 1.58 is not compatible with gcc 4.8 (the default C++ compiler for Ubuntu 14.04) when compiling in C++11 mode (which dPay does).
 So we will use Boost 1.60.

 Here is how to build and install Boost 1.60 into your user's home directory